faulhornlabs/csip/README.md

 The following limitations are planned to be lifted:

 - syntax
+  - local do notation is not yet supported
   - multiline comments interferes with layout rules;
     the solution is to move the indent pass after the comments pass
   - the inverse of the string pass is missing